-Liabilities: Debts or other legal obligations arising out of transactions in the past that must be liquidated, renewed or refunded at some future date.
+Liabilities: Debts or other legal obligations arising out of transactions in the past that must be liquidated, renewed, or refunded at some future date.

-Local School Councils (LSC): Local School Councils are comprised of 6 parents, 2 community members, 2 teachers, 1 non-teacher staff, a school's principal, and a student representative (high school LSCs only).
+Local School Councils (LSC): LSCs are comprised of six parents, two community members, two teachers, one non-teacher staff member, the school's principal, and a student representative (for high school LSCs only).
 The LSC is responsible for approving how school funds and resources are allocated, developing and monitoring the annual School Improvement Plan, and evaluating and selecting the school's principal.